eatyourpeas/checktick/docs/import.md

 ## Preview Viewer

-The bulk upload also has a real-time preview viewer.
-As the user enters markdown the view renders it below - this is helpful because a unique identifier for each question and question-group automatically renders in the preview.
+Text Entry also has a real-time preview viewer.
+As you enter text the view renders it below - this is helpful because a unique identifier for each question and question-group automatically renders in the preview.
 This is needed if you choose to use the branching notation (see below).

 ## Additional Function

-Users may not want to use this function and the bulk uploader works without it.
-Users may simply want to convert a word document to mark down and import the questions wholesale - they can add function for repeat questions (such as patients) or conditional branching in the question builder afterwards.
-But for those who wish to use the importer here, then it is possible to use the notation described below for some questions or groups to be iterative or show conditionally depending on answers that users give.
+You may not want to use this function and Text Entry works without it.
+You may simply want to convert a Word document to text format and import the questions wholesale - you can add function for repeat questions (such as patients) or conditional branching in the Question Builder afterwards.
+But if you wish to use advanced features during import, it is possible to use the notation described below for some questions or groups to be iterative or show conditionally depending on answers that users give.
 This is detailed below.

 ### Repeatable collections